FAA likely to OK Boeing battery testing in days - sources

 Boeing declined to comment on the FAA's timetable for flight tests.
 But spokesman Marc Birtel said: "The FAA has indicated they are evaluating our proposal for a permanent fix to address the 787 battery issue and we are encouraged by the progress being made toward resolving the issue and returning the 787 to flight."

-Shares in GS Yuasa Corp (6674.T), the Japanese firm that makes lithium-ion batteries for the 787, jumped almost 11 percent in Tokyo on Thursday, touching 11-month highs above 444 yen.
+Shares in GS Yuasa Corp, the Japanese firm that makes lithium-ion batteries for the 787, jumped almost 11 percent in Tokyo on Thursday, touching 11-month highs above 444 yen.
 At the midsession, the stock was on track for its biggest one-day gain in 16 months.

 COSTS MOUNTING